-Atlético fails to regain Spanish league lead
+Barcelona loses in its worst start in Spain for 25 years

 Celta, which was coming off a home loss against Granada, stayed 14th in the 20-team standings with five points from five matches.
 It hadn’t won a point at Atlético since 2014.

-Earlier Saturday, Villarreal defeated Valladolid at home with two late goals, while Levante was held by visiting Eibar to a 0-0 draw.
-Villarreal moved to third place with its second straight victory.
+Villarreal defeated Valladolid 2-0 at home with two late goals, while Levante was held by visiting Eibar to a 0-0 draw.
+Villarreal is fourth after its second straight victory.

-Barcelona visits Granada later Saturday in what is set to be Lionel Messi’s first league appearance after a long injury absence.
-Barcelona has only seven points from its first four matches.

-On Sunday, fourth-place Real Madrid visits Sevilla, where it has lost four straight league games.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports